-Generally speaking, we may remark, with respect to all cases of this nature, that one eye, and, for the most part, the right one is more piercing, stronger, and can support a greater degree of tension than the left.
-In fact, I know different

-^{} Even where the eyes are apparently of equal goodness, there is an extraordinary difference between the proportion of their united forces and that of one eye only; a fact which has been clearly proved by a very curious experiment of Dr. Jurin, who was anxious to ascertain whether an object seen by both eyes appears brighter than when seen with one eye only.
-For this purpose he laid a slip of clean white paper directly before him on a table, and applying the edge of a book close to his right temple, so as that the book was advanced considerably more forward than his face, he held it in such a manner as to hide from his right eye that half of the paper which lay to his left hand, while the left half of the paper was seen by both eyes without any impediment; then looking at the paper with both eyes, he observed it to be divided from the top to the bottom by a dark line, and the part which was seen with one eye only was manifestly darker than that which was seen with both eyes; and applying the book to his left temple he judged from the result of his experiment that both his eyes were of equal goodness.
-He then endeavoured to ascertain to what degree this excess of brightness amounted, and comparing it with the appearance of people who with one eye cannot read ordinary sized print at the distance of an object illuminated partly by one candle and partly by two, he was surprized to find that an object scen with both eyes is by no means twice as luminous as when it is seen with one only; and after a number of experiments by which he made the proportion less and less continually, he found that when one paper was illuminated by a candle placed at the distance of three feet, and another paper by the same candle at the same distance, and by another candle at the distance of eleven feet, the former seen by both eyes, and the latter with one eye only, appeared to be of equal brightness, so that an object seen with both eyes appears brighter than when it is seen with one, only by about a thirteenth part.
+Generally speaking, we may remark, with respect to all cases of this nature, that one eye, and, for the most part, the right one is more piercing, stronger, and can support a greater degree of tension, than the left.
+In fact, I know different people who with one eye cannot read ordinary sized print at the distance of seven with one eye only.
+For this purpose he laid a slip of clean white paper directly before him on a table, and applying the edge of a book close to his right temple, so as that the book was advanced considerably more forward than his face, he held it in such a manner as to hide from his right eye that half of the paper which lay to his right hand, while the left half of the paper was seen by both eyes without any impediment; then looking at the paper with both eyes, he observed it to be divided from the top to the bottom by a dark line, and the part which was seen with one eye only was manifestly darker than that which was seen with both eyes; and applying the book to his left temple he judged from the result of his experiment that both his eyes were of equal goodness.
+He then endeavoured to ascertain to what degree this excess of brightness amounted, and comparing it with the appearance of an object illuminated partly by one candle and partly by two, he was surprised to find that an object seen with both eyes is by no means twice as luminous as when it is seen with one only; and after a number of experiments by which he made the proportion less and less continually, he found that when one paper was illuminated by a candle placed at the or eight inches, whilst with the other they can read at a much greater distance; and distance of three feet, and another paper by the same candle at the same distance, and by another candle at the distance of eleven feet, the former seen by both eyes, and the latter with one eye only, appeared to be of equal brightness, so that an object seen with both eyes appears brighter than when it is seen with one, only by about a thirteenth part.